Code-Institute-Submissions/edwardgurney-p4-news-site_SepResubb/README.md

 ## **Deployment**

-The app was deployed on Heroku in the following steps:
+The app was deployed on Heroku in the following steps (remote deployment):

 1. Created a Heroku account (or log in if existing user).
 2. In the upper right hand corner clicked "New" and then selected "Create New App".